Whilst we understand that some level of absence is, at times, unavoidable, our aim is for every student to attend school 100% of the time.

 We will not authorise absence for holidays.

-Where a student’s attendance is 92% or below, we may not be able to authorise absences for frequent periods of minor illness without medical evidence, such as prescription, medication, sick note, unless there are known contextual circumstances.
+Where attendance is at 90% or below (the national indicator for persistent absenteeism), we may not be able to authorise absences for frequent periods of minor illness without medical evidence, such as prescription, medication, sick note, unless there are known contextual circumstances.

 If we have concerns regarding absence or absence patterns we may ask you to sign a Consent to Share form, as well as completing an Engaging with Absence form, so that we can write to your GP for further information and support, as well as ensuring the right support is in place in school.
 We are very aware of the pressures on GP Surgeries without additional appointments asking for medical evidence.